RLjumber/Personal-Portfolio/README.md

 # Hello There!

-## My name is Luke Jumber, fullstack engineer, designer.
+## My name is Luke Jumber, a fullstack engineer and designer.

 #### You can find my website [here](https://personal-portfolio-teal-chi.vercel.app/)